symfony/symfony-docs/reference/dic_tags.rst

     }

 The ``isOptional`` method should return true if it's possible to use the application without calling this cache warmer.
-In Symfony 2.0, optional warmers are always executed anyways, so this function has no real effect.
+In Symfony, optional warmers are always executed by default (you can change this by using the ``--no-optional-warmers`` option when executing the command).

 To register your warmer with Symfony, give it the ``kernel.cache_warmer`` tag: